 8. Leverage your network.

 Online classes may sometimes make you feel like you are learning on your own, but this couldn’t be further from the truth.
-Most online courses are built around the concept of collaboration, with professors and instructors actively encouraging that students work together to complete assignments and discuss lessons.
+Most online courses are built around the concept of collaboration, with professors and instructors actively encouraging students to work together to complete assignments and discuss lessons.

 Build relationships with other students by introducing yourself and engaging in online discussion boards.
 Your peers can be a valuable resource when preparing for exams or asking for feedback on assignments.
 Don’t be afraid to turn to them to create a virtual study group.
 Chances are good that they will appreciate it just as much as you will.